Tailormap/tailormap-viewer/README.md

 ## Development

 After you've made your some changes to the source you can build your own Docker image using `docker compose build`.
+You may want to remove the `node_modules` and `.angular` directories to reduce the Docker build context size.
 For development, it's quicker to run a development server without Docker.

 The following is required for successfully building Tailormap: